UAW LOCAL 4811 BYLAWS

 Article 12, Attendance

 Section 1.
-Any member of the Joint Council, Executive Board, Bargaining Committee, Stewards or any Committees of the Local Union will be removed from office if they miss two (2) of three (3) consecutive meetings of the same body, unless excused for cause by the Local Union.
+Any member of the Joint Council, Executive Board, Bargaining Committee, Stewards or any committees or delegations of the Local Union will be removed from their position if they miss two (2) out of three (3) consecutive meetings of the same body, unless excused for cause by the Local Union.
 The terms for cause will be determined by the Local Union.
-Where a member is removed from office for failure to comply with the established attendance rules, they shall not be eligible to run for any elective position from which they were so removed for the remainder of the term of office except as a delegate to the International Constitutional Convention; if that decision is overturned through the appeals process, the Officer shall be reinstated.
+Where a member is removed from their position for failure to comply with the established attendance rules, they shall not be eligible to run for any elected position from which they were so removed for the remainder of their term except as a delegate to the Constitutional Convention of the International Union, UAW; if that decision is overturned through the appeals process, the member shall be reinstated to their position if their term has not expired.

 Article 13, Election Committee

 Section 1.
-All Local Union elections, strike votes, and contract ratification votes shall be held under the supervision of a democratically elected Election Committee.
+All Local Union Officer elections, Bargaining Committee Alternate elections, elections for delegates to conventions of the Local Union and International Union, UAW, strike votes, and contract ratification votes shall be held under the supervision of a democratically elected Election Committee.
 The Election Committee shall be responsible for the publication of notice for nominations and elections, the verification of eligibility for candidates, the organization and supervision of election proceedings, and the counting of ballots.

 Section 2.
 The Election Committee shall consist of one (1) member in good standing elected from each Campus.
-The term of office for the Election Committee shall be one (1) year.
-The Chair of the Election Committee is elected by the members of the committee.
+The term for the Election Committee member shall be for one (1) year.
+The Chair of the Election Committee is elected by the members of the Election Committee.

 Section 4.
-All members in good standing shall be nominated automatically for the Election Committee.
-Any member in good standing may accept nomination at a Campus membership meeting called for the purpose.
+All members in good standing shall be nominated automatically for the Election Committee member position at their Campus.
+Any member in good standing may accept nomination at a Campus membership meeting for which the election of an Election Committee member has been duly noticed and agendized.

 Section 5.
 The election of Election Committee members at each Campus shall be held immediately on the close of nominations.
-One (1) Election Committee member from each Campus and one (1) alternate Election Committee member may be elected by plurality within that Campus.
+One (1) Election Committee member from each Campus shall be elected by plurality of votes cast and one (1) alternate Election Committee member from each Campus may be elected by plurality of votes cast.

 Article 14, Local Union Elections